PrefectHQ/prefect/docs/guides/push-work-pools.md

 === "Google Cloud Run"

     Each step has several optional fields that are detailed in the [work pools](/concepts/work-pools/) documentation.
-For our purposes.
-Select the block you created under the GCP Credentials field.
+For our purposes, select the block you created under the GCP Credentials field.
 This will allow Prefect Cloud to securely interact with your GCP project.

 === "AWS ECS"

     Each step has several optional fields that are detailed in the [work pools](/concepts/work-pools/) documentation.
-For our purposes.
-Select the block you created under the AWS Credentials field.
+For our purposes, select the block you created under the AWS Credentials field.
 This will allow Prefect Cloud to securely interact with your ECS cluster.

+=== "Azure Container Instance"

+    Fill in the subscription ID and resource group name from the resource group you created.
+Add the Azure Container Instance Credentials block you created in the step above.

 Create your pool and you are ready to deploy flows to your Push work pool.